symfony/symfony-docs/reference/constraints/Json.rst

         {
             /**
              * @Assert\Json(
-             *     message = "You've entered an invalid Json."
+             *     message = "You have entered an invalid Json."
              * )
              */
             private $chapters;